youth activity obligation failures

 recommending a youth activity obligations failure

-Even with your support, sometimes young people don't comply with their youth activity obligations.
+Even with your support, sometimes young people don't do the things they need to (comply with their youth activity obligations).

 In other words, this is when a young person does not: